Weekly World News: In popular culture

 Articles from Weekly World News were a primary inspiration for David Byrne's 1986 film True Stories as reported by Rolling Stone magazine: "Your big inspiration for the movie was reading headlines in tabloids.
 Were you mostly reading Weekly World News at the time?"
 David Byrne: "Yeah, they were all from Weekly World News.
 They weren't really in the [National] Enquirer."

 In January 1996, a satirical comedy series inspired by Weekly World News premiered on the USA Network, and was hosted by longtime journalist Edwin Newman.
-The series was canceled after one season.Tabloid Dreams (1996) by Robert Olen Butler is a short-story collection that used headlines from the Weekly World News and other supermarket tabloids as writing prompts.
+The series was canceled after one season.Tabloid Dreams (1996) by Pulitzer-winning author [Robert Olen Butler] is a short-story collection that used headlines from the Weekly World News and other supermarket tabloids as writing prompts.
 Two examples: “Jealous Husband Returns in the Form of a Parrot” and “Boy Born with Tattoo of Elvis.”

+A parody of the Weekly World News called "The World" was featured in the 1997 film Men in Black as "The best damn investigative journalism in the country."
+A publication that told the truth because it was 'a free country.'
+It is cited as a source of material and shows the bug case they are working on.

+In an episode of the HBO sketch comedy series Tracey Takes On..., Ruby Romaine (Tracey Ullman) reads and confirms a story printed in the February 24, 1998 issue of Weekly World News about Liberace.

-In 1999, the Weekly World News was declared the "Official Newspaper of the Windows 2000 Team" at Microsoft, and its Senior Vice President, Brian Valentine, would read excerpts from it at what was called Windows Information Meetings, or WIMs, while attempting to entertain and encourage the developers, testers, program managers, and writers involved.
+In 1999, the Weekly World News was declared the "Official Newspaper of the Windows 2000 Team" at Microsoft, and its Senior Vice President, Brian Valentine, would read excerpts from it at what was called Windows Information Meetings, or WIMs, while attempting to entertain and encourage the developers, testers, program managers, and writers involved.Weekly World News was also featured in the Supernatural, Season 2 episode "Tall Tales".

-A parody of the Weekly World News called “The World” was featured in the 1997 film Men in Black as "The best damn investigative journalism in the country."
-A publication that told the truth because it was 'a free country.'Weekly World News was also featured in the Supernatural, season 2 episode "Tall Tales".